MohammadRayhan190720/Anisul-Ialam-Full-stack-web-development-in-Bangla-/Lecture-14/learning.md

     - for vs while
  - break
  - continue
+- array ,string ,object
-- for of
+- for of => array looping
-- for in
+- for in => object looping